Sales Education Foundation

 Research Grant History

-SEF has awarded more than $160,000 in research grants since 2011.
-Our research grant program was started when Neil Rackham, well-known author of SPIN Selling and visionary, partnered with SEF to provide $5,000 grants.
+SEF has awarded two $5,000 research grants since 2011.
+Our research grant program was started when Neil Rackham, well-known author of SPIN Selling and visionary, partnered with SEF to provide grants.
 Neil believed that "the time has come for new approaches to customer interaction.Today, SEF continues research grant funding to educators and doctoral candidates to support their efforts.

 The Importance of Sales Research into Business Issues